AKSW/jekyll-rdf/README.md

 ### Resource.covered
 This attribute is relevant for rendering pages for IRIs containing a fragment identifier (`http://superresource#anchor`).
-This attribute is true for the super-resource (`http://superresource`) if it is actually described in the given knowledgebase.
+This attribute is true for the super-resource (`http://superresource`) if it is actually described in the given knowledge base.

 ### Resource.rendered
 This attribute tells if the respective instance of a resource is rendered within the context of the current site generation.